 - Parent Involvement in School (T) Teachers' reports on the level of parent involvement and support for the school.
 Questions ask teachers how often parents pick up report cards, attend parent-teacher conferences and school events, volunteer to help in the classroom, and participate in fundraising events.
-High levels indicate that many parents are actively engaged with the school. - Teacher-Parent Trust (T) Teachers' perceptions of the degree of mutual respect between themselves and parents, and their support of each other's efforts to improve student learning.
-Questions ask teachers if they consider themselves partners with parents in educating children, if they receive strong parental support, and if the school staff works hard to build trust with parents.
-High levels indicate mutually supportive relationships among parents and teachers. - Teacher-Parent Interaction (T) Teachers' reports of the frequency of their interactions with parents about what their students are studying and whether there are any academic or behavior problems.
-High levels indicate frequent interaction with parents about how their students are doing in school.
+High levels indicate that many parents are actively engaged with the school. - Teacher Outreach to Parents (T) A measure of the school's effort to work with parents to develop common goals, good communication, and strengthen student learning.
+Questions ask teachers about their efforts to understand parents' problems, invite parents to visit classrooms, seek parents' feedback, and build relations with parents.
+High levels indicate that teachers actively reach out to parents. - Teacher-Parent Trust (T) Teachers' perceptions of the degree of mutual respect between themselves and parents, and their support of each other's efforts to improve student learning.
+Questions ask teachers if they consider themselves partners with parents in educating children, if they receive strong parental support and if the school staff works hard to build trust with parents.
+High levels indicate mutually supportive relationships among parents and teachers. - Knowledge of Students' Culture (T) Teachers' reports about their efforts to better understand their students.
+Questions ask teachers how many of their colleagues talk with students about their culture and home lives, and whether they know about the issues facing the surrounding community.
+High levels indicate that many teachers are committed to learning more about their students and the community where they live.

 TO CONSIDER: A major issue for urban school reform involves reconnecting local school professionals to the parents and communities they are intended to serve.
 Unless this occurs, major improvements in student learning remain unlikely.
-It is incumbent on principals and teachers to reach out to parents, to seek to establish trusting relationships, and to engage parents in the tasks of enhancing student learning.
+It is incumbent on principals and teachers to reach out to parents, to seek to establish trusting relationships, and to engage them in the tasks of enhancing student learning.
 For schools in low-income and immigrant communities, teachers often need to learn more about their distinctive local context and how they can use this knowledge to promote their students' interest in school and actual learning.

-- How do your school's levels of Teacher-Parent Trust compare to Teacher-Principal Trust on the previous page? - Should your school be doing more outreach to increase parent involvement?
+- How do your school's levels on Teacher-Parent Trust compare to Teacher-Principal Trust on the previous page? - Are levels for Parent Involvement in School and Teacher Outreach to Parents similar? - Should your school be doing more outreach to increase parent involvement?